click2install/moondex/README.md

 Issue 1 (Nov 14, 2018): If user enters a wildly wrong IP address selection that is a character string, the script will currently default to the first IP in the list (whether it is wanted or not).

+Issue 2 (Nov 14, 2018): For those who have NOT set up their VPS to have IPv6 enabled, this problem may occur for the 2nd, 3rd, etc. masternode on the VPS...
-Issue 2 (Nov 14, 2018): If your list of IP addresses has any blank values (the list generated for you during the install), the second MN's number will be off by one, confusing the script (and user).
+  If your list of IP addresses has any blank values (the list generated for you during the install), the second MN's number will be off by one, confusing the script (and user).
   A workaround is to subtract the number of blank IPs from the desired interface number in the list.
   Ask Bitmucker for help.
 Its easy to do, but complicated to explain.
 A fix is in the works.